YiranWang2472517/ACC102-data-product/README.md

 # ACC102-data-product
 A Python-based analysis of how price, genre, and player reviews relate to the success of games on Steam.
 # Factors Influencing the Success of Games on Steam
-What Factors Influence the Success of Games on Steam?
 # 1. Problem & User
 This project explores which factors (price, genre and player reviews) relate to Steam game success using review-based performance proxies.Findings support practical decision-making for indie developers, game publishers and industry investors.
 # 2. Data